 As you can see, I made sure to include A TON of screenshots in my Buffer guest post.

 4. Internal Links: Internal links are GREAT for SEO.
 So make sure to link to some of the site’s other content in your guest post.

 This shows that went the extra mile to make your guest post as valuable as possible.

 For example, I linked to a handful of other posts on the Buffer blog:

 Yes, it took some extra effort to find posts from their blog to link to.
 But in the end, it showed the Buffer team that I actually cared.

 Tier 2 sites deserve some love too.

-The fact that they’re on your list means that they must have something going for them.
+If they’re on your list of targets, the blog must have something going for them.

 Here are some things I do to get the most from every guest post: